If it’s time to figure out how to not be clingy, this article reveals 9 simple methods to avoid such unattractive behavior. You can conquer neediness!

 When you feel clingy, you are focused on your partner and what they are doing or not doing.
 This is an external focus requiring something from your man in order to feel everything is OK.

 The truth is, you need to feel OK from within first.
-You want to creates your own sense of security.
+You want to create your own sense of security.
 That’s why the first strategy is to focus on yourself.
 What can you do to take care of yourself?
 What one thing will help you feel safer?

 Once you figure that out, do not hesitate!
 Take that step to help yourself feel calmer and know no matter what you will be OK.